-The wheel radius shall be defined as 0.40 m or a manufacturer specified value, whichever is the worst case with regard to the exhaust emissions.
+The wheel radius shall be defined as 0.40 m or a manufacturer specified value.
+In case a manufacturer specified value is used, the wheel radius that represents the worst case with regard to exhaust emissions shall be applied.

 A.9.6.2.10.
-Final gear ratio
+Final gear ratio and efficiency

+The efficiency shall be set to 0.95.

 The final gear ratio shall be defined in accordance with the provisions for the specified HV type: